Many find it strange that there can be so many open jobs available while unemployment numbers remain high.

 If you’re a data analyst whose role is being eliminated and you learn sales skills to move over to a role on the sales team, that’s a classic example of reskilling.

-If you’re a member of the web design team and your company has you take classes on new design platforms to improve your performance as these new technologies are adopted, that’s upskilling.
+If you’re a member of the web design team and your company has you take web designing courses online to improve your performance as these new technologies are adopted, that’s upskilling.